MrPixle2022/Documentaion/Js/node/URLModule.md

 import {URL} from "url";
 ```

-then creat a new url object by calling the URL Constructor.
+then create a new url object by calling the URL Constructor.

 URL(path):
 ```javascript